PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 But here’s why you don’t need to be skeptical about life insurance:

-Life insurance protects your family against the risk of your death, and unless you’re an extremely skilled con artist, your death would be pretty difficult to fake.
-Life insurance companies would have a hard time fighting you on the legitimacy of your claim.
+Life insurance protects your family against the risk of your death by providing financial protection in the case something happens to you, the policyholder.
+Life insurance companies would have a hard time fighting you on the legitimacy of your claim because unless you are an extremely skilled con artist, faking your death is hard to do!

 However, in the spirit of being completely transparent, we want to give you all the facts so let's talk about what life insurance won't cover.